schilkp/Tonbandgeraet/docs/tech_details/codegen.md

 ### Rust Decoder

-The rust code generator emits a struct for each field, and a decoder function that attempts to reconstruct the event from a given buffer:
+The rust code generator emits a struct representing the event, and a decoder function that attempts to reconstruct the event from a binary buffer:

 ```rs
 #[derive(Debug, Clone, Serialize)]